-When this information is present and accurate, Google can use it to enable rich results: things like article metadata, breadcrumb paths, or FAQ entries appearing directly in search listings.
-It doesn’t guarantee rich results, but it makes your pages eligible for them.
+When schema is present and accurate, Google can use it to enable rich results — things like article metadata, breadcrumb paths, or FAQ entries appearing directly in search listings.
+It doesn’t guarantee these features appear, but it makes your pages eligible for them.
+Google’s own documentation on how structured data works explains what types are supported and how they’re evaluated.

-If your site doesn’t use an SEO plugin, or you want full control without plugin overhead, you can output schema directly from your theme’s functions.php file using wp_head.
+If your site doesn’t use an SEO plugin — or you want full control without plugin overhead — you can output schema directly from your theme’s functions.php file.
+This is the approach used on this site: JSON-LD injected into the page head via wp_head, with no plugin dependency.

 if ( is_single() ) {